vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 To activate the Github site hosting feature, follow the steps below.

 1. In the repository, navigate to the `Settings` tab.
-2. Scroll down to the `GitHub Pages` section on the left side of the page.
+2. Scroll down to the `Pages` section on the left side of the page.
 3. Select the branch you want to use as the source.
 For now, select the `main` branch.
 4. Click `Save.`